avalon60/ctk_theme_builder/docs/UserGuide-3.2.md

 The browser is launched as a separate utility window, and like the other CTk Theme Builder panels, its geometry is remembered between sessions.
 It also has its own scaling preference, which can be adjusted via the *Preferences* dialogue.

 If you are using the browser to help develop your own CustomTkinter programs, it can be a quick way to experiment with icon names without having to repeatedly edit and re-run code.

+### Generate Launcher
+The *Generate Launcher* option is accessed via the *Tools -> Generate Launcher* menu selection.

+This creates a launcher for the Python environment from which CTk Theme Builder is currently running.
+This is useful when you want a clickable shortcut that always uses the correct interpreter and installed package location, without needing to activate a virtual environment manually.

+When the launcher is generated, a results dialogue is displayed showing:

+* The Python interpreter path;
+* The launcher file path.

+The dialogue also provides a *Copy Path* button, which copies the launcher path to the clipboard.

+On Linux, the generation step creates both:

+* A runner script;
+* A `.desktop` launcher file.

+From the same dialogue you can then:

+* Install the launcher to the Applications Menu;
+* Create a Desktop Shortcut.

+If the target file already exists, you are prompted before it is overwritten.

+Linux users should also be aware that some desktop environments may require an additional *Allow Launching* action before a newly created desktop shortcut behaves like a normal application launcher.

+### View Runtime Log
+The *View Runtime Log* option is accessed via the *Tools -> View Runtime Log* menu selection.

+This opens the current runtime log so that you can inspect recent application activity, warnings, and errors without needing to locate the log file manually.

 ### Preferences